cp-algorithms/cp-algorithms/src/string/aho_corasick.md

 This can be calculated in $O(n)$ time in total.
 Thus we can sum up all matches in $O(\text{len})$.

-### Finding the lexicographical smallest string of a given length that doesn't match any given strings
+### Finding the lexicographically smallest string of a given length that doesn't match any given strings

 A set of strings and a length $L$ is given.
 We have to find a string of length $L$, which does not contain any of the strings, and derive the lexicographically smallest of such strings.